sannminwin/devnotes/docs/index.rst

 ..
-Intro to Web Development documentation master file, created by sphinx-quickstart on Sat Jun 15 13:55:13 2019.
+Intro to Web Development Course reference master file, created by sphinx-quickstart on Sat Jun 15 13:55:13 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Intro to Web Development's documentation!
+Intro to Web Development Course reference
 ====================================================

 .. toctree::